close

 demo.png

-If there is an image in the same directory as the markdown, you can reference it like this:
+If an image is in the same directory as the Markdown file, reference it like this:

-Of course, you can also directly use the img tag in .mdx files:
+You can also use the img tag directly in .mdx files:

 <img src="./demo.png" />